 For authentic Mediterranean cuisine, head to Chicken Maison.
 A family owned-and-operated restaurant started by Mario Karame and his four sons in 2005, Chicken Maison serves old country favorites and out-of-this-world kebabs mixed with a little modern Mediterranean, too.

-Actor/comedian George Lopez and LA restaurateur Michael Zislis (of Rock & Brews) bring you Chingon Kitchen, authentic Mexican cuisine based off of Lopez’s grandmother’s traditional recipes.
+LA restaurateur Michael Zislis (of Rock & Brews) brings you Chingon Kitchen, authentic Mexican cuisine based off of Lopez’s grandmother’s traditional recipes.
 Wood-fired carne asada, slow-cooked carnitas, citrus-marinated chicken and a wonderful collection of sides and sauces are just a small sample of the delicious fare you’ll find.
 You can find this restaurant in The Brews Hall should you feel like exploring other tastes.

 Enjoy the sights and shops of Historic Downtown Torrance, then stop in at La Capilla for delicious Mexican food.
 Order a pitcher of margaritas to go with the tasty tortilla soup, burritos, enchiladas, combinations and more.